remotesensinginfo/eodatadown/README.md

 Using conda and conda-forge the dependencies can be installed within the following command:

-conda install -c conda-forge pycrypto sqlalchemy google-cloud-bigquery arcsi
+conda install -c conda-forge pycrypto sqlalchemy google-cloud-storage google-cloud-bigquery arcsi

 ## Configuration